Aunt Vadge: am I entering early menopause?

 Dear Aunt Vadge,

 I had a hysterectomy at 25.
-They let me keep my ovaries so I wouldn’t go into menopause at an early age.
-Now I’ve been having severe night sweats several nights out if the week and my activity levels have severely decreased.
+They let me keep my ovaries so I wouldn’t go into menopause early.
+Now I’m having severe night sweats several nights a week, and my energy and drive have really dropped.
+I’ve also noticed it’s hard to hold my bladder – not that it’s full, but I leak, and sometimes it feels like I’ve wet myself.

 Thank you,